SaurabhsWani/WebPortal-with-NAT-getway/README.md

     "see Environmet_variable image"

 Creat a new folder or directory where you want and save all the below file in that folder/directory as shown above.

-Terraform: Terraform is a very intelligent code, it can interact with any of the cloud the only thing we have to provide is provider (ex. aws, gcp), some specification of services which we are going to use etc. Read more about terraform

 Note: Before going to run any terraform file, first run the command "terraform init", after running this command terraform will download all plugin require for your code.
 As shown in image